DennisDon678/NodeJs/README.md

 ### Append to file
 Sometimes we need to add new information to an existing file without change the already content in it.
 To achieve this we use the `appendFile()` method, can be synchronous or asynchronous as well.

+### Rename Files
+The fs system all gives us the ability to rename a file through the `rename()` method.
+Can be synchronous or asynchronous as well.